slr-ladders/theladders.github.com/README.markdown

 Commit it.
 ```
-git commit -m "new post about my favorite person"
+git commit -m "new post on bob loblaws law blog"
 ```

 Push it.